| ̄ ̄ ̄ ̄ ̄ ̄ ̄ ̄ ̄ ̄ ̄|

 004. Skills & Tech Stack

-Interests: Operating Systems, Compilers, Virtualization, Computer Architecture, Distributed Systems, Formal Verification
+Interests: Operating Systems, Compilers, Distributed Systems, Computer Architecture, Formal Verification

 005. Hobbies